margusmartsepp/margusmartsepp.github.io/ExamPreparationNotes/ISQTB_Foundation_Lever.md

-The Sample Exam Q & A Set originates from [ISTQB Certified tester foundation level](https://www.istqb.org/certifications/certified-tester-foundation-level), and is here for searchability and quotations to allow faster learning.
+The Sample Exam Q&A Set originates from [ISTQB Certified tester foundation level](https://www.istqb.org/certifications/certified-tester-foundation-level), and is here for searchability and quotations to allow faster learning.
 Visit their site for the most up-to-date version.

 # Sample Exam set A | Version 1.7
 (1 Point) Select ONE option.